vega/vega-lite/site/docs/transform/flatten.md

 <div class="vl-example" data-name="circle_flatten"></div>

-### Advanced Example: Coordinated View with Nested Time Series
+### Advanced Example: Coordinated Views with Nested Time Series

 Here, a single field is flattened and then used to plot the line chart corresponding to the circle chart above.